 Comply with requirements of Public Authorities for submittals, approvals, materials, installation, inspections, and testing.

-Comply with requirements of USPS Project Manager and Owner's insurance underwriter for submittals, approvals, materials, installation, inspections, and testing.
+Comply with requirements of USPS Project Manager for submittals, approvals, materials, installation, inspections, and testing.

 Provide certificate of compliance from Public Authorities indicating approval of field acceptance tests.